CLOSED CHURCHES WITHIN THE

 to serve workers of the nearby iron works located along Wiconisco

-partially destroyed by a flash flood about 1870, most of the workers moved away
+destroyed by a flash flood about 1870, most of the workers moved away and the

 Final disposition: